-- The USAHEC Visitor & Education Center is dedicated to educating the public about the culture of the U.S. Army and the American Soldier by providing visitors with class room tours, continuing education programs, special events, workshops and lectures.
+- The USAHEC Visitor & Education Center is dedicated to educating the public about the culture of the U.S. Army and the American Soldier by providing visitors with classroom tours, continuing education programs, special events, workshops, and lectures.

 - The USAHEC Army Heritage Center acquires, preserves, exhibits and interprets the artifacts of the United States Army and the men and women who served that Army at home and abroad.

 - Outside of USAHEC lies the mile-long outdoor interpretive Army Heritage Trail.
-This trail features full-scale military exhibits ranging from Revolutionary War to modern times.
+This trail features full-scale military exhibits ranging from the Revolutionary War to modern times.

 - Today, U.S. Army War College instructors teach officers the latest techniques in warfare; 250-years ago Colonel Henry Bouquet trained British and Provincial troops in Indian-fighting techniques.

-You can walk through hundreds of museums and learn about every war that was ever fought but to truly go back in time and understand the impact, importance and dedication of the U.S. Army you need to hear the stories from those who experienced it.
+You can walk through hundreds of museums and learn about every war that was ever fought but to truly go back in time and understand the impact, importance, and dedication of the U.S. Army you need to hear the stories from those who experienced it.

 Things to Do